ngs-lang/ngs/doc/ngslang.1.md

 ## Comments syntax gotchas

 Comments syntax is implemented in many places but not everywhere.
-If you get syntax error regarding comment, move to somewhere nearby.
+If you get syntax error regarding comment, move it to somewhere nearby.

 ## Mutable default parameter gotchas